 Faculty can choose to participate in one of two ways:

-- One student research assistant will be funded entirely by PURM.
-The student will receive a $5,000 award funded by PURM and administered through the faculty mentor’s department.
-Faculty who elect to work with one student may opt in to receive an additional $1,000 to support their research project.
+One student will be funded entirely by PURM.
+The student will receive a $5,000 award via a ClinCard.
+Faculty who elect to work with one student may opt in to receive an additional $1,000 to support the proposed research.
 Opting out of this PURM research fund will enable CURF to support additional student participants.

 Faculty Eligibility, Application, and Selection